nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Automatic_cleaning_of_nobackup_file_system.md

-<span id="criteria"></span>The automatic cleaning feature is a programme
-of regular deletion of selected files from project directories in our nobackup file system.
+The automatic cleaning feature is a programme of regular deletion of selected files from project directories in our nobackup file system.
 We do this to optimise the availability of this file system for active research computing workloads and to ensure NeSI can reliably support large-scale compute and analytics workflows.

 Files are deleted if they meet **all** of the following criteria: